dalmo1991/superflexPy/doc/build_element.rst

 A splitter is an element that takes the flux from an upstream element and distributes it to feed multiple downstream elements.
-The element is controlled by parameters that define the portion of the flux that goes into a specific element.
+The element is controlled by parameters that define the portions of the flux that go into specific elements.

 The simple case that we consider here has a single input flux that is split to two downstream elements.
-In this case, the splitter needs only one parameter (:math:`\alpha_{\textrm{split}}`).
+In this case, the splitter requires only one parameter :math:`\alpha_{\textrm{split}}`.
 The fluxes to the downstream elements are

 .. math::